Rice–Poindexter case: COINTELPRO

 After COINTELPRO became public (in 1971) and the Freedom of Information Act was amended (in 1974), Rice and Poindexter were able to access their FBI files.
 Each file was over a thousand pages long, though they only received small portions upon request.

 In 1978, Amnesty International published a report finding that irregular conduct by the FBI during its COINTELPRO operations had undermined the fairness of trials of a number of political activists during the 1970s.
 This led to the 1980 conviction (and 1981 pardon by President Ronald W. Reagan) of FBI Director L. Patrick Gray and Agent Edward S. Miller.
-However, beyond the general campaign to discredit and smear BPP members, the particular links between COINTELPRO and this case were uncertain until Senator Chuck Hagel facilitated release on over a thousand pages of relevant documents in 2001.
+However, beyond the general campaign to discredit and smear BPP members, the particular links between COINTELPRO and this case were uncertain until Senator Chuck Hagel facilitated release of over a thousand pages of relevant documents in 2001.

 Commuting sentences

 In 1993, the Nebraska Parole Board voted unanimously to commute both men's sentences to time served.
-The Pardons Board in Nebraska consists of the Governor, the Attorney General and the Secretary of State.
-They have taken no action to commute the sentences per the 1993 recommendation.
-One Board member has even asserted that there are "no circumstances" under which he would consider commutation.
+The Pardons Board in Nebraska consisted of the governor, the attorney general and the secretary of state.
+They took no action to commute the sentences per the 1993 recommendation.
+One Board member even asserted that there were "no circumstances" under which he would consider commutation.
 In 2014, Ed Poindexter was denied parole.
-He will not be considered again for 10 years, at which time he will be 79 years of age.
-Rice died in March, 2016.
+He would not be considered again for 10 years, at which time he would be 79 years of age.
+Rice died in March 2016, and Poindexter in December 2023.